Frequently Asked Questions for Homeownership

 What if I have filed for bankruptcy before?

-In order to be considered for the Habitat program, it must be at least 2 years since you filed for bankruptcy.
+In order to be considered for the Habitat program, it must be at least 2 to 5 years since your bankruptcy's discharge date.

 If I am married, do I have to apply with my spouse?